 Thus, the summative assessment for this module consists of the following.

 · Examination 75%

 · Matlab exercise and report 25% (weeks 5-10)

-The examination consists of 2h closed-book written examination.
-There are 4 questions each from different area of the course.
+The examination consists of 4h open-book online examination.
+There are 3 questions each from different area of the course.
 Each question consists of several subquestions testing knowledge, analytical, and design skills.

 The coursework assessments consists of using the Caffe framework (e.g. via DIGITS) to perform an experiment e.g. image recognition, with a report summarizing theoutcomes.
 The purpose of the coursework is for students to practically apply the theoretical knowledge gained from the lectures on a topic from each of the core themes of this module: image processing, and computer vision.

 For the module, students will receive formative assessment/feedback in the following ways.